epirecipes/sir-julia/markdown/ode_mtk/ode_mtk.md

 ## Parameter values

-Similarly, the parameter values are defined by a dictionary.
+Similarly, the parameter values are also defined by a dictionary.

 ```julia
 p = [β=>0.05,